LyonsXII/Portfolio/README.md

 </br>
 Welcome, here you can find my portfolio website (available online at https://portfolio-lyonsxiis-projects.vercel.app/), which consists of a few projects I've been working on recently.
 Feel free to take a look at the source code, or click on the link and try it out for yourself.

-The site is complete with transitions, adjustable settings and themes, and works both desktop and mobile.
+The site is complete with transitions, adjustable settings and themes, and works on both desktop and mobile.

-The live site is deployed using Vercel for the frontend, with the backend consisting of a combination Render, and Neon to handle the PostgreSQL database.
+The live site is deployed using Vercel for the frontend, with the backend consisting of a combination of Render for the main logic, and Neon to handle the PostgreSQL database.

 ## Projects
 ### 🎵 Song Guesser Game